Alphabetically:

 Yes

-Ad ID: 232
+Ad ID: 116

-In the Chinese pronunciation the "ds" is pronounced the same as the "ds" at the end of the word "Words".
-It is Chinese Mandarin, and translates directly to "lion".
+In the Chinese pronunciation the ds is pronounced the same as the ds at the end of the word Words.
+It is Chinese Mandarin and translates directly to lion.

 That is where the term "lion dog" comes from.
-The moniker "chrysanthemum dog" and "sheet-sue" are common in America, but are both inaccurate American renditions of the original Chinese.
+The moniker "chrysanthemum dog" and sheet-sue are common in America but are both inaccurate American renditions of the original Chinese.

+Sixteenth century documents and paintings show dogs resembling the Shih Tzu.
 The Shih Tzu is said to have descended from crossing the Lhasa Apso or Tibetan mountain dog and Pekingese, in the city of Peking in the 17th century.

 The dogs were favorites of the Chinese royals and were so prized that for years the Chinese refused to sell, trade, or give away any of the dogs.